Eligibilty

 Special Needs Campers

 Unfortunately, Oakcrest is not for everyone.
-We do not have wheel-chair accessible cabins or bathrooms.
+We do not have wheelchair accessible cabins or bathrooms.
 Girls with severe emotional or physical needs would have a better experience attending their ward and/or stake camps.
 Young women who come to Oakcrest should be able to function independently.
-Some young women with physical or mental needs that need a little individual help can come with a buddy.
+Some young women come to camp who are self-care but need a little physical support can come with a buddy.
 Buddies must be between 16-18 years old.
 They do not have to pay the registration fee.
 For more information see Special Needs Campers under the Forms tab.

 Registration Changes